 Brush teeth after each feeding and at bedtime with a small, soft-bristled brush and a small amount of fluoride toothpaste, about the size of a grain of rice.

 As the child begins to walk, stay alert for possible dental or facial injuries.

 Follow the schedule of dental exams and cleanings, as recommended by your child's pediatric dentist.
 Generally, dental exams and cleanings are advised every 6 months for children and adults.

-As your child learns to rinse and spit, brushing with a pea-sized portion of fluoridated toothpaste is appropriate, in most cases.
+As your child learns to rinse and spit, brushing with a small amount (about the size of a grain of rice) of fluoridated toothpaste is appropriate, in most cases.